Mike Trout: Endorsements

 Trout has been a partner and investor in Bodyarmor SuperDrink, a sports drink, since 2012.
 In October 2012, he signed a multi-year contract with J & J Snack Foods to endorse SuperPretzel.
 In 2014, Nike began selling Mike Trout-branded shoes.
 In October 2014, Trout signed a deal with Topps giving them the exclusive right to sell his autographed baseball cards and making him the face of their digital card collection app.
 That deal was renewed in 2016 and, in March 2021, he was signed to the largest and longest contract the company ever signed with an individual athlete.
 In 2015, Trout appeared in promotional materials for a campaign to spay and neuter pit bulls conducted by the local chapter of the Society for the Prevention of Cruelty to Animals in Cumberland County, New Jersey.
 He has had sponsorship agreements with Subway, Rawlings, and Land Rover.

 In early 2019, Trout had an estimated $2.5 million in endorsement deals.

+Other Ventures

+In 2026, Trout opened a private golf club called Trout National.
+Located in Vineland, NJ (near his hometown of Millville), it was co-designed by Trout and Tiger Woods.
+The club is very exclusive, with membership capped at just 227, and cost $100 million to build.